pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ```
 ### turn_on()

 This is a convenience function for the `homeassistant.turn_on` function.
-It is able to turn on pretty much anything in Home Assistant that can be turned on or run:
+It is able to turn on pretty much anything in Open Peer Power that can be turned on or run:

 - Lights
 - Switches